-Now that there is a direct train from Amsterdam to Disneyland Paris the question becomes "What's it like to be to Disneyland Paris?"
-Elvira Mendoza shares her experience from a trip to Eurodisney with her husband and toddler.
+Attention!
+There is now a direct train from Amsterdam to Disneyland Paris !
+To find out what a visit to Disneyland Paris is like, check out Elvira Mendoza's experience from a trip to Eurodisney with her husband and toddler.
 (Editors: This article is based on an article from 2013, but information and links have been updated to 2019.)

 I have just come back from a magical weekend at Disneyland Paris with my two-year-old toddler and my husband.
 It was especially magical for me, as I had dreamed about going there since I was a girl!